 Long multiplication practice worksheets including a variety of number sizes and options for different number formats.

 An extra digit can throw off some students but add an extra challenge to others.
-Always ensure that students are "ready" for three-digit multiplication or both you and your student will be frustrated.
+Always ensure that students are ready for three-digit multiplication or both you and your student will be frustrated.
 Three-digit multiplication worksheets require a mastery of single-digit multiplication facts and a knowledge of a multi-digit multiplication strategy that will enable students to both understand the question and get the correct answer.
 Four-digit multiplication was invented in 350 B.C. as a way of punishing children who stole bread from the market.
 Just kidding!
 It's actually a great challenge for students who have experienced success with their multiplication facts and have a good handle on a long multiplication strategy.
 What do you give students who have mastered their multiplication facts and long multiplication and who love a challenge?
 Look no further than five- to eight-digit multiplication.
 Enjoy!

 Lattice multiplication worksheets for learning and using this long multiplication strategy.